The Presentation Summit, Sep 27-30, 2015

 Our presentations are 60 minutes long and a few are 20.
-They generally take one of four forms: 1) a general session or keynote about a topic of universal interest; 2) A compelling story about how the presentation medium was used for extraordinary purpose; 2) A step-by-step journey through how a slide deck was created, using an imaginative technique, clever workaround, or compelling design; 3) Authoritative advice with respect to best practices in presentation.
+They generally take one of four forms: 1) a general session or keynote about a topic of universal interest; 2) A compelling story about how the presentation medium was used for extraordinary purpose; 3) A step-by-step journey through how a slide deck was created, using an imaginative technique, clever workaround, or compelling design; 4) Authoritative advice with respect to best practices in presentation.

 In all of these cases, you would be expected to prepare handout material, following a specific editorial guideline which we would furnish.
 You would also allow us to place finished files and/or the building blocks for a project on our conference download site, so the patrons can get a refresher on your message and/or reverse-engineer your techniques upon their return home.

 Two moments of reality, based on our experience:

 1) The demands of giving a presentation about presentations to an audience of presentation professionals is no small challenge.
-Candidly, to be thought of as the PowerPoint guru within a specific industry is not enough credential to qualify you to speak at the Summit.
+Candidly, to be thought of as the PowerPoint guru within a specific industry is not sufficient credential to qualify you to speak at the Summit.
 This group won’t impress as easily as your peers back home.